jsprada/ipdetect/README.md

 # ipdetect
 Detect a new IP address used on a subnet.

-Specifically, I created this script to easily find the IP address of a new headless computer, like a Raspberry Pi on the network.
+Specifically, I created this script to easily find the IP address of a new headless computer, like a Raspberry Pi, or an IoT device on the network.
 This is a tool I developed for my own necessity, feel free to use it as you wish.
+The underlying mechanism is an ARP scan, with a few extra features to make it more convenient.

+Note: Only tested on Linux.

 ## Requirements